 Many of the organising team remember the road rally days of the Plains which started at Border Garage, Welshpool for most of its life.
 Welshpool was synonymous with the Plains in its early years and was equally successful under the newly appointed Clerk of the Course, Graham Raeburn in 2007 when the Plains Rally was awarded the best 'BTRDA Rally of the Year 2007'.
+For 2015 Les Sharp returns as the Clerk of the Course where he will use his expertise to the full.
 The Club is proud of its long association with mid-Wales throughout its long support and organisation of road and stage rallies in the area.

 Knutsford & District Motor Club Ltd

 Registered Office: Carlyle House, 78 Chorley New Road, Bolton, BL1 4BY - Company No. 1606623